 3. Online Scams

-Black Friday scams come in many forms.
+Black Friday and Cyber Monday scams come in many forms.
 Some tell you that you have a package waiting for you at the post office.
 Another says it’s giving away unbelievable coupons for a well-known retailer.
-Others still offer refunds for Black Friday purchases.
-Regardless of the form they take, all Black Friday scams are meant to trick you into forfeiting your personal and/or financial information.
+Others still offer refunds for Black Friday or Cyber Monday purchases.
+Regardless of the form they take, all Black Friday and Cyber Monday scams are meant to trick you into forfeiting your personal and/or financial data.
 Attackers can then abuse that information to commit credit card fraud or to steal your identity.

 Scams try to lure you in with what you want to hear.
 With that said, if an offer seems too good to be true, it probably is.
 If you have any doubt, contact the company making the offer directly and confirm whether the deal is legitimate.